By Amanda Carr, Educator/Interpreter, Mission Dolores State Historic Site

 Cattle ranching is still an important part of the Texas economy.
 In 2012, Texas grossed $10.5 billion (yes, with a “b”) in cattle production—approximately half the state’s commodities.
 The Lone Star State is number one in beef cattle production in the United States, and Texas is home to 248,800 farms and ranches totaling 130.2 million acres.

-Cattle ranching is not only part of the Texas economy, it’s a part of the culture.
+Cattle ranching is not only part of the Texas economy, but also a part of the culture.
 The University of Texas at Austin is home to an immensely popular college football team, the Longhorns, whose mascot “Bevo” has been adored by fans for a century.
 Twice a day, nearly every day of the year, the cattle drive era is reenacted at the Fort Worth Stockyards where Texas Longhorns sauntered down the streets.
 I personally know many a die-hard Dallas Cowboys fan praying for that next Super Bowl win.
 And at the State Fair in Dallas, you can’t miss “Big Tex” waving to every visitor at the fairground, a nod to the cattle drive era that left such a strong cultural imprint upon the state’s residents.